-The net cost of attendance represents the share of the total cost of attendance that a student and his or her family are responsible for covering, i.e., the Student Self-Help and Parent Contribution in Figure 3 above.
-Consistent with the EFM, UC's net cost - the cumulative impact of grants, scholarships, and exemptions on the actual cost of attendance - is lowest for those students with the fewest financial resources.
+The net cost of attendance represents the share of the total cost of attendance that a student and their family are responsible for covering, i.e., the Student Self-Help and Parent Contribution in Figure 3 above.
+Consistent with the EFM, UC's net cost-the cumulative impact of grants, scholarships, and exemptions on the actual cost of attendance-is lowest for those students with the fewest financial resources.

 Figure 4 below shows the trend in net cost for UC students by family income over time.
-Changes in the net cost of attending the University - that is, a student's total cost of attendance less any grants, scholarships, and exemptions - have varied substantially depending on parent income.
-For families in the highest income bracket, the annual net cost of a UC education grew by over \$1,359 between 2010-11 and 2017-18 in inflation-adjusted dollars.
+Changes in the net cost of attending the University-that is, a student's total cost of attendance less any grants, scholarships, and exemptions-have varied substantially depending on parent income.
+For families in the highest income bracket, the annual net cost of a UC education grew by over \$650 between 2013-14 and 2020-21in inflation-adjusted dollars.
 Increases in gift aid lessened the increase in net cost for low-income families.
 In fact, the net cost declined for independent students and for students in all but the top two income groups during this period in inflation-adjusted dollars.

-Figure 4: Trends in the Net Cost by Parent Income Among CA Residents, 2017-18 Constant Dollars
+Figure 4: Trends in the Net Cost by Parental Income Among CA Residents, 2020-21 Constant Dollars

 Net cost is a function of a number of elements, including the estimated total cost of attendance, parent contributions, and gift aid.
-The total cost of attendance does not vary much by income and the parent contribution is a function of the federal needs analysis formula.
+The total cost of attendance does not vary much by income, and the parental contribution is a function of the federal needs analysis formula.
 The primary tool to ensure that a UC education is affordable, then, is the use of need-based financial aid.

-Figure 5 below shows the distribution of the primary federal, state, and university need-based grants by parent income.
-The federal Pell Grant program provides grants (worth up to \$5,920 in 2017-18) to low-income students.
+Figure 5 below shows the distribution of the primary federal, State, and University need-based grants by parental income.
+The federal Pell Grant program provides grants (up to \$6,345 in 2020-21) to low-income students.
 Eligibility declines rapidly with income, leading to the steep drop-off shown by the dark blue line in the figure.

-Cal Grants typically cover students' systemwide fees at UC.
+Cal Grants typically cover students systemwide fees at UC.
 The Cal Grant program has an income ceiling that is high enough to include many families who do not qualify for a Pell Grant.
 However, as the light blue line in Figure 5 shows, the likelihood that a student qualifies for a Cal Grant declines quickly once parental income exceeds about \$80,000.
 Cal Grant eligibility requirements favor students who enroll in college within a year of graduating from high school or who transfer from a community college before they reach the age of 27, resulting in a lower percentage of Cal Grant recipients among independent students.

-A student's UC grant (see the gold line and columns above) fills in any remaining need after taking into account the student's total cost of attendance, parental resources, self-help expectation from work and borrowing, and other grants received.
-Compared to Pell Grants and Cal Grants, UC grants serve a broader range of students and are more sensitive to students' overall resources and costs (not just tuition and fees).
+A student's UC grant (the gold line and columns) fills in any remaining need after taking into account the student's total cost of attendance, parental resources, self-help expectation from work and borrowing, and other grants received.
+Compared to Pell Grants and Cal Grants, UC grants serve a broader range of students and are more sensitive to students overall resources and costs (not just tuition and fees).
 The average UC grant is highest for independent students for two reasons: needy independent students have no parental resources to draw upon and they are less likely than other low-income students to meet the Cal Grant eligibility requirements.